finos/common-domain-model/documentation/source/documentation.rst

 A trade lot represents the quantity and price at which a product is being traded.

-In certain markets, trading same product with the same economics (except for price and quantity) and the same counterparty is treated as a separate trade.
-This will be represented as a separate tradable product containing only 1 trade lot.
-In other markets, trading the same product with the same characteristics (except for price and quantity) will be represented as part of the same trade.
-In this case, a single tradable product will contain multiple trade lots, so the ``tradeLot`` attribute is represented as an array of the ``TradeLot`` data type.
+In certain markets, trading the same product with the same economics (except for price and quantity) and the same counterparty may be treated as a separate trade.
+Each trade is represented by a tradable product containing only 1 trade lot.
+In other markets, trading the same product with the same characteristics (except for price and quantity) is represented as part of the same trade.
+In this case, a single tradable product contains multiple trade lots represented as an array of the ``TradeLot`` data type.

+When a trade can have multiple trade lots, increases (or upsize) and decreases (or unwind) are treated differently.
+An increase adds a new ``TradeLot`` instance to the tradadable product, whereas a decrease reduces the quantity of one or more of the existing trade lots.

+.. note:: The term *lot* is borrowed from the Equity terminology that refers to each trade lot as a *tax lot*, where the capital gains tax that may arise upon unwind is calculated based on the price at which the lot was entered.

-For each trade lot, the quantity and price are represente by an attribute called ``priceQuantity``, which is an array of the ``PriceQuantity`` data type.
+For each trade lot, the quantity and price are represente by an attribute called ``priceQuantity``.

 .. code-block:: Haskell

  type TradeLot:
+   lotIdentifier Identifier (0..*)
    priceQuantity PriceQuantity (1..*)

-For composite financial products that are made of different legs, each leg may require its own price and quantity attributes, and each instance of a ``PriceQuantity`` data type identifies the relevant information for the leg of a trade or a complete trade.
-For example, for an Interest Rate Swap, a trade lot would have multiple instances of the ``PriceQuantity`` data type, one for each leg, and potentially a third one for an upfront fee.
+The ``pricequantity`` attribute is represented as an array of the ``PriceQuantity`` data type.
+For composite financial products that are made of different legs, each leg may require its own price and quantity attributes, and each instance of a ``PriceQuantity`` data type identifies the relevant information for the leg of a trade.
+For example, for an Interest Rate Swap, a trade lot would have one instance of the ``PriceQuantity`` data type for each interest leg, and potentially a third one for an upfront fee.
 By comparison, the purchase or sale of a security or listed derivative would typically have a single ``PriceQuantity`` instance in the trade lot.

 PriceQuantity
 """""""""""""

-The price and quantity attributes of a trade, or of a leg of a trade in the case of composite products, are joined together in a single data type called ``PriceQuantity``.
-This data type also contains (optionally) an observable, which describes the asset or a reference to which the price and quantity are related.
+The price and quantity attributes of a trade, or of a leg of a trade in the case of composite products, are part of a data type called ``PriceQuantity``.
+This data type also contains (optionally) an observable, which describes the asset or reference index to which the price and quantity are related, and a date, which indicates when these price and quantity become effective.

 .. code-block:: Haskell